-We are now #DemExit; we are members of the Green Party.
-We will #DemEnter again but only if called for.
+We were #DemExit; we joined the Green Party.
+We have now #DemEntered again to execute CFAR or Green in 2018.
 If the liberals in the Democratic Party side with the neoliberal establishment, we’ll then #DemExit again.
 Until a progressive, third party is strong enough to win three–way or four–way contests in national elections, the Green Party at this particular stage of American history can serve as an instrument of leverage (our fallback position) when neoliberals win their Democratic Party primaries.
 This strategy will only last as long as needed to either destroy the neoliberal, Democratic Party or to compel its reform into a progressive party as it used to be before the 1970’s.

 If Bernie Sanders and someone like Tulsi Gabbard (D–HI ) were to start a new party, that would render leverage obsolete and in all likelihood lead to the re-election of Trump unless the Libertarians put forward a strong enough ticket to also divide the right.
 Unless the Democratic Party collapses between now and 2020, it could serve as a vehicle of progressive change just as Senator Sanders attempted in 2016.

-The following is the inaugural video on our YouTube channel:
+The following is the inaugural video on our new YouTube channel:

-- Excerpt from Bernie or Bust: Pioneers of Electoral Revolt due in October, 2017.
+- Edited excerpt from Bernie or Bust: Pioneers of Electoral Revolt due in October, 2017.